Puppy Buying Tips

 A written contract is not a way to control your dog ownership but an attempt to protect the individual Shiba as well as the breed as a whole.
 Kawako contracts include the standard requirements implemented by top breeders of purebred dogs across the US & Canada.
 This is for the dog's safety and keeps Shibas out of animal shelters and rescues.
 If your intentions for Shiba ownership are sincere you should have no problems following the requirements of either a PET or a SHOW/BREEDING contract.

-In a PET SALES AGREEMENT puppy buyers are required to provide veterinary certification that their puppy has been STERILIZED by tubal ligation or vasectomy (NOT what is commonly called spayed or neutered) between 5-8 months of age.
+In a PET SALES AGREEMENT puppy buyers are required to provide veterinary certification that their puppy has been STERILIZED by tubal ligation or vasectomy OR what is commonly called spay or neuter between 8-16 months of age dependent on gender and individual dog's behavior.
 This does not mean you can't show your Shiba in AKC performance events.
 To meet dog training requirements owners will purchase the Puppy Culture Program and take puppies to one puppy class and one formal obedience class or equivalent in private training.
 This is not a burden and SHOULD be enjoyable for both Shiba and owner.
 We feel these are the very minimum requirements necessary for you to create a happy and well behaved adult Shiba you will be proud of.
 Buyers must also provide current phone numbers, e-mails & address at all times.
 If the Shiba is ever unwanted or in need of a home for ANY reason it is required to be returned to us, the breeders at Kawako.
 Penalties for breaches in the agreement are noted and are strictly enforced.

-A SHOW/BREEDING AGREEMENT is reserved for those who want to show their Shiba to a championship and breed a litter.
+The SHOW/BREEDING AGREEMENT is reserved for those who want to show their Shiba to a championship and breed a litter.
 We do not charge extra for a show potential puppy but instead receive a puppy back or a stud service should the puppy turn out show/breeding quality.
-If the puppy doesn't turn out show/breeding quality, determined by Kawako either in person, by another qualified person or by photographs between 6-12 months of age then the contract reverts to a pet contract and the puppy gets sterilized as usual.
-This way you do not pay extra for your pet.
-AKC registration will be held in a co-ownership between Kawako and buyers until the Shiba either completes an AKC championship and passes all OFA tests for hips, patella's, cardiac, thyroid, standard OFA eye test with additional glaucoma test.
-Any mate chosen for the Shiba must meet the minimum of CHIC certification.
+If the puppy doesn't turn out show/breeding quality, determined by Kawako either in person or by photos or by another qualified person between 6-12 months of age then the contract reverts to a pet contract and the puppy gets sterilized as usual.
+This way you do not pay extra for a pet.
+AKC registration will be held in a co-ownership between Kawako and buyers until the Shiba completes an AKC championship and passes all OFA tests for hips, patella's, cardiac, thyroid, standard OFA eye test with additional glaucoma test.
+Any mate chosen for the Shiba must meet the minimum of CHIC certification (hips, eyes, knees).
 This means only the BEST Shibas will be produced for future generations to come.
 The co-ownership will end on a female when a pick puppy is received from her first or second litter.
 The co-ownership will end on a male when he is used at stud and/or has semen collected and frozen 3 times.
 This is a very common agreement between dog breeders and again, if your intension's are sincere this agreement is very fair to both parties.

 Kawako does not sell puppies with full registration to people who will not commit to training and showing their puppy.
-This is a 2-3 year commitment but we feel it is the least amount of time a person should take to learn what it really means to be a dedicated dog breeder of integrity.
+This mentorship is a 2-3 year commitment but we feel it is the least amount of time a person should take to learn what it really means to be a dedicated dog breeder of integrity.
+Alas, the average time spent by aspiring breeders is 5 years before they drop out of the scene.
+If you make it past the 5 year mark there is a chance of future commitment to the breed.
+We NEED devoted people to commit to the Shiba as many of our older breeders pass away and we have no one to fill their shoes.
+If you think you would like to be a Shiba breeder then find a mentor and do things right from the start.

 *Kawako has signed the National Shiba Club Of America (NSCA) Code of Ethics (COE) which holds breeders accountable for the puppies they produce.
 The contracts we use are in compliance with this COE.
 In addition, AKC requires all dog breeders to keep detailed records of all puppies sold which is why it is important for you to keep your contact information current with your breeder and provide the required sterilization certification to them in a timely manner.

-No one, no matter what they put in writing for you, can guarantee a puppy will not become afflicted with a disease at some point in the puppy's lifetime and you expecting the breeder to take full responsible for your puppy's health is akin to you holding your parents accountable for the allergies you acquired via your maternal grandmother's genes.
-Once a healthy puppy leaves our care and custody the new owner makes all the choices in the puppy's health care and is responsible for the outcome.
+No one, no matter what they put in writing for you, can guarantee a puppy will not become afflicted with a disease at some point in the puppy's lifetime.
+Expecting the breeder to take full responsible for a dog's health is akin to you holding your parents accountable for the allergies you acquired via your maternal grandmother's genes.
+Once a healthy puppy leaves our care and custody the new owner makes all the choices in the puppy's health care and is therefore 90% responsible for the final outcome.
+If a puppy buyer does not follow the puppy's health & care protocol we have outlined for them we cannot guarantee the health of the puppy.

 Picking Up Your New Puppy

-Puppies are ready to go at 8 weeks of age.
-Most folks will want to get their puppy on Friday so they have the weekend to adjust to each other.
+Shiba puppies are ready to go between 7.5-8 weeks of age.
+You may have heard never get a puppy before 8 weeks of age and that is true for most breeds of dog but the Shiba weans from mom early and has accelerated learning meaning it goes through stages of life earlier too.
+Each puppy tells us when it is ready to go home by his new found interest in humans.
+This is the best time for a Shiba puppy to make the move.
+Most folks will want their puppy on a Friday so they have the weekend to adjust to each other.
 We want to keep puppy as happy and stress free as possible in his transition so the more quickly we can take care of business at pick up the faster you can get on the road home.
 You will have had the care and feeding instructions for several weeks, make sure you follow them and don't switch diets too quickly.
 Stressed puppies tend to have upset tummies already.
+You will have also received instructions on picking up your puppy and how to integrate him into your household.
+Most pups fit in unbelievably easily because we have already housebroken them and they are used to household ruckus.
+They will also sleep through the night in their crate only waking you if they need to go potty.
 PLEASE NOTE: Whether your are picking your puppy/dog up here at our home or at the airport he must be paid for in full, in cleared US funds, before leaving for his exciting new life with your family.
 We must also be provided with the emergency contact's information for the puppy's microchip, so know the full name, address and phone numbers of a friend, relative or neighbor that can collect your puppy at the pound, animal shelter or private home if you are not available.

 Puppy Buyer's Responsibilities